djaus2/CC2650SensorTag-CE/README.md

 - Configuration, when enable is written, sensor performs periodic measurements.
 Also used for other configuration settings as required.
 - Period, set the period between sensor readings.

 ***The take home with these apps is:***
-(a) They require the SensorTag to be paired with the app's host (b) You are not discovering services and characteristics; you are requesting access to known services and their know characteristics.
+(a) They require the SensorTag to be paired with the app's host
+(b) You are not discovering services and characteristics; you are requesting access to known services and their known characteristics.

 Unpaired BLE Connectvity
 ========================
+The most recent update for Windows 10, Creator edition (version 1503), including for IoT-Core has implemented unpaired BLE connectivity.
+Rather that running an Watcher with an AQS filter for the known services (through their Guids), the app looks for Advertisements from the SensorTag.
+These can be noticed when the tag is Advertisment/Pairing mode which is entered by a short press on tag's power button (on the left).
+When an advertisment us received it can be interogated for services which can then be interogated for characteristics.